France beats Serbia 91-76 for bronze medal in women’s hoops

 The Serbians not only beat France for the EuroBasket title at the end of June, they also beat France in the 2015 EuroBasket final.
 France’s lone win against Serbia in recent year came in group play at the 2017 EuroBasket tournament.

-The Serbians turned up the defensive pressure early and Brooks capped a 9-0 run with a steal that Anderson finished off with an easy layup for a 19-14 lead.

-Serbia led 23-19 after the first quarter but France was up 43-40 at halftime.

-France extended its lead to 67-56 at the end of three quarters and pushed it to 19.
-But Serbia tried to rally, scoring 12 straight, to get within 78-71 with 3:38 left.
-But Alex Duchet hit a layup with 3:14 to go, and France finished off the win.
+France was in control most of the game and extended its lead to 67-56 at the end of three quarters, and it ballooned to 19 at one point.
+Serbia refused to just pack it in, scoring 12 straight to get within 78-71 with 3:38 left.
+But Duchet hit a layup with 3:14 to go, and France finished off the win.

 With the bronze medal secured, the celebration began.